MaksimDzhangirov/backendBankExample/docs/part50-eng.md

 we should update the `PasswordChangedAt` field as well.
 It's also a nullable field, that's why its type is `sql.NullTime`.
-So, I'm gonna set `arg.PasswordChangedAt` to a new `sql.NullTime` object, where its time value should be the current timestamp, and its valid field should be set to `true`.
+So, I'm gonna set `arg.PasswordChangedAt` to a new `sql.NullTime` object, where its `Time` value should be the current timestamp, and its `Valid` field should be set to `true`.
 That's basically it!

 ```go